jeremyosborne/ant_cities/README.md

 - Not Started or on hold.

 * Components
+    * Add a tagging system for entities.
+Use a Set.
-    * Add an inventory and trading component.
+    * Add an inventory and iterentity trading component.
 - Food as economy:
     - new ants
     - evolutionary advancements